20% off €30 or 25% off €45

 • breathe deeply and focus as you inhale and exhale

-• think about being elsewhere and concentrate on something in the room, like a picture
+• think about being elsewhere and concentrate on something in the room

 • wear a skirt or dress so you can just pull it up and take your knickers off

-She says you could also take a pad or liner with you, “in case you experience a bit of bleeding or spotting.”
+She says you could also take a pad or liner with you, “in case you experience a bit of bleeding or spotting”.
+A little bit of bleeding after a smear test is completely normal, however, if you experience heavy bleeding or bleeding that doesn’t stop after a few hours, contact your GP.11

 The final say

-With Dr Rachel Hine’s knowledge and top tips, you can feel confident and ready for your next appointment.
-Want more ways to take care of yourself?
-Check out our healthy vagina tips.
+With Dr Hines' knowledge and top tips, you can feel confident and ready for your next appointment.
+To book a smear test, contact your GP, or simply wait for a letter to come in the post.

 Sources